 You can apply for a residence permit to the IND.
 To apply for a residence permit means you are asking for permission to come and live in the Netherlands.
 There are various reasons for coming to the Netherlands.
 For example, because you want to work here, or because you want to study in the Netherlands.
 But you may also wish to live in the Netherlands, because it is not safe to live in your own country.

 There are different residence permits.
 For example a work permit.
 For people who want to come to the Netherlands to work.
 But there is also a 'love' permit.
-For people who have fallen in love with someone living in the Netherlands.
+For people who meet someone special living in the Netherlands and would like to stay as a partner.
 And also a study permit, for students abroad.
 Or an au pair permit.
 Do you know what an au pair is?
 This is a person who wants to live with a host family for a year after secondary school.
 The au pair often helps with the children in the family and receives some money for this.
 All these residence permits, you can apply for to the IND.
 If the IND approves the residence permit, you get permission to come to the Netherlands.
 Where you can then pick up your residence permit.
 And start your new job, or your new education.
 Or you can finally live with your new loved one!

 Some people are in danger in the country they live in.
 Because there is war, for example.
 Sometimes, when it has become too dangerous to live in his own country, a person has to flee.
 A person who has fled from his country, can ask another country to protect him.
 We call this to apply for asylum.
 He is asking for a safe place to continue his life.